Jungian Shadow Work: Embrace Your Authentic Self https://humantold.com/

 The term shadow work was originally coined by Carl Jung, a Swiss psychiatrist whose work was contemporary in the first half of the 20th century.
 (It was from his work that the Myers-Briggs Type Indicator, the infamous MBTI, was created.)
 Originally a protégé of Freud, Jung ultimately split from his origins as a psychoanalyst to establish a distinct form of psychotherapy known as analytical psychology.
 Like Freud, Jung was interested in the unconscious parts of the human mind and the development of the personality.
 Jung conceptualized his view of the psyche using personified structures known as archetypes.
 Some of these archetypes include:

 Your shadow often contains traits opposite to your persona.
-For example, do you portray yourself as (or perhaps believe yourself to be) someone who is selfless and generous, are you deeply triggered by others when they behave in ways that are selfish or greedy?
+For example, do you portray yourself as (or perhaps believe yourself to be) someone who is selfless and generous, and are you deeply triggered by others when they behave in ways that are selfish or greedy?
 Then pay attention to this triggered feeling.
-In shadow work, your triggers are invitations to more closely examine parts of your Self that have been banished from your awareness.
-You can think of triggers as tugs on your ego, and when you examine them you will find an invisible string that, when followed to its origin, will lead you to the darker parts of your Self.
+In shadow work, your triggers are invitations to closely examine parts of yourself that have been banished from your awareness.
+You can think of triggers as tugs on your ego, and when you examine them you will find an invisible string that, when followed to its origin, will lead you to the darker parts of yourself.
 At the other end of this string are precisely the things that you wish to avoid about yourself—perhaps your own greed, your own selfishness.
-Your shadow tends to be made up of the things that you were not allowed to be, or traits that you were punished or shamed for in your family of origin or culture, or by specific caregivers during your early development.
-You may have learned from a young age that these traits were undesirable and that you would be rejected for acting on them.
-As a result, you begin to disown certain parts of yourself.
-Perhaps you rejected the part of you that prioritized your own needs or pursued your own interests—perhaps you even became a bit of a martyr, always in service to others while neglecting yourself.
-By banishing selfishness into your shadow, you banished the part of you that asserts your own needs (which may even include basic needs like the need for safety or security) and you may have suffered or become secretly resentful towards others for acting “selfishly” because of it.
-This is why shadow work is important: it is a reminder that all of your traits are acceptable and necessary sometimes.
-When you reject parts of yourself, you limit yourself.
-Integrating your shadow can help you become more balanced and give you a greater sense of self mastery.
-To know your shadow is to more deeply know yourself.

 Because you are the foundation of all your relationships with others, increasing self-knowledge is always going to improve your ability to build solid relationships.
-But shadow work is a particularly potent way to better know yourself and is therefore a particularly potent way of better knowing others.
+But Jungian Shadow Work is a particularly potent way to better know yourself and, therefore, a particularly potent way of better-knowing others.
 The thing about intimate relationships is that they will trigger you.
 And the more intimate the relationship, the more intense and frequent the triggers.
-But remember that shadow work is an invitation to examine those triggers (rather than react to or reject them) and by the same token is an invitation to more deeply examine yourself and the other person in the relationship with you.

 Related Blogs